Looking for the best things to do on Zakynthos Island? I have created the perfect Zakynthos travel guide to help you plan your next trip to Greece!

 - For the top view of Navagio, you can get there by car (32 km from Zakynthos town): Halfway between the mountain villages of Volimes and Anafonitria, there is an asphalt road leading to a spacious parking area.
 Then, you have to descend a few steps to reach a platform suspended in the void, from where you can admire and take photos of the beach.

 - There is also the cliff area with no protective barriers at the edge where most photos are taken.
 However, there have been a number of accidents there.
 Be very careful and don’t risk your life for a photo.

 - You can visit the actual beach by using the daily taxi-boat (30′ trip) service offered by local boats from the nearby Porto Vromi Bay, Zakynthos Town, Skinari, or Agios Nikolaos

 - You can also visit as part of an organized tour like this Shipwreck Beach day–trip excursion departing from Zakynthos Town!

 2. Explore the Blue Caves

 The Blue Caves is a long chamber of successive limestone caves, located in the very north of Zakynthos island.
-The caves, which is one of the best things to do on Zakynthos island, were discovered in 1897 and were named after the amazing blue color of their waters.
+The caves, which are one of the best things to do on Zakynthos island, were discovered in 1897 and were named after the amazing blue color of their waters.